SameBoy/sameboy.github.io/scaling.md

 slideshow: true
 ---

-Starting with version 0.4, the Cocoa version of SameBoy supports several GPU-accelerated scaling filters, some of which are exclusive to SameBoy.
+SameBoy supports several GPU-accelerated scaling filters, some of which are exclusive to SameBoy.
 This document describes the filters supported by SameBoy.

 ## Comparison
 The following images have been scaled to a 4x factor using different filters supported by SameBoy, so you can compare how they perform.